elrumo/macOS_Big_Sur_icons_replacements/README.md

 # macOS Big Sur - Replacements Icons

+*If it's of anyone's interest, I've just build (and open sourced) a broswer plugin that removes unnecesary clutter from StackOverflow.
+It's over at [ProductHunt](https://www.producthunt.com/posts/stackoverflow-focus).
 Replacement icons for popular apps in the style of macOS Big Sur.

 To view a full list of icons, go to [this website](https://macosicons.com) I created, there you can download just one or all of them at once.